-Refer to the 'Thesis Submission and Oral Examination Guide' for further information on viva voce preparation and examination.

-DCU regulations regarding submissions for a PhD award are given in the Academic Regulations for Postgraduate Degrees by Research and Thesis, and they allow for submission in the format of published work with an accompanying set of chapters.
+Refer to the 'Thesis Submission and Oral Examination Guide' for further information on in the Academic Regulations for Postgraduate Degrees by Research and Thesis, and they allow for submission in the format of published work with an accompanying set of chapters.
 Candidates considering submitting in this format should consult the regulations as well as the Guidelines for candidates, supervisors and examiners on the 'PhD by Publication' format.